Darren Nicholson

 Complex Business Cases:

 • AerReach, et al., v.
-Stanford, et al. – represented plaintiffs in a multi-million dollar business fraud, breach of fiduciary duty, and commercial bribery case against multiple defendants.
+Stanford, et al. – trial counsel for plaintiffs in a multi-million-dollar business fraud, breach of fiduciary duty, and commercial bribery case against multiple defendants resulting in substantial confidential settlement.

 • Paradigm Air v.
 Texas Rangers Baseball Partners – summary judgment recovery for plaintiff in breach-of-contract case stemming from the Texas Rangers Baseball Partners’ bankruptcy.